Scroll to navigation

 Return value

-Output iterator to the element past the last element transformed.
+Output iterator to the element that follows the last element transformed.

 Complexity